 For example, you must determine how you’re going to deliver the message, whether you want structured and regular feedback, meetings, a procedure of approval before sending a missive, what to send, etc.

-Define the core types of communications you are producing, and then set about clarifying the method of delivery and process for feedbacks and approvals for each method.
+Define the core types of communications you are producing, and then set about clarifying the method of delivery and process for feedback and approvals for each method.
 The communications owner or liaison should own this chart and process to make sure they are followed up on.

-Determine Who are Your Stakeholders?
+9. Determine Who are Your Stakeholders

-Make sure this list shared with those stakeholders, so they can approve or comment.
+Make sure this list is shared with those stakeholders, so they can approve or comment.
 This will help to keep them in the loop and you focused on the project at hand.

 You can get inundated with data when you’re managing a project.
-That’s why it’s important to prioritize the most important data points, and define where that information needs to go.
+That’s why it’s important to prioritize the most important data points and define where that information needs to go.

 Communicating on projects means focusing on one thing or else you have too broad a message.
 There are many metrics to communicate, from project status and issues to project risk and deliverables.
 Decide which are most crucial for which people.

 There are many channels to disseminate your message.
 One method might not be the magic bullet to cure all your communication ills.
-Some like email, others prefer text or chat, and there are those who still like to get a printed document.
+Some like email, others prefer text or chat and there are those who still like to get a printed document.
 Know who needs what and set up those channels.